Zach Bryan: 2017–2020: Beginnings, DeAnn and Elisabeth

-2019–2020: DeAnn and Elisabeth

 His debut album, DeAnn, was dedicated to his late mother and released on August 24, 2019.
 It was written in two months and recorded with his friends in an Airbnb located in Jacksonville, Florida.
 The album consisted of 12 tracks, many of which had been previously uploaded to his YouTube.
 Bryan's first public concert was in Medford, Oregon, in October 2019.
 He has since made his debut at the historic Ryman Auditorium, among other noteworthy appearances.
 A second album, Elisabeth, was released on May 8, 2020.
 He recorded the album in a repurposed barn behind his home in Washington.
-The album is named after his ex-wife.
+The album is named after his wife at the time (div.
+2021).
 The album contains 19 tracks, including the tracks "Heading South" and "Revival".
 Bryan released his first EP, Quiet, Heavy Dreams, on November 27, 2020.